MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--Description-->
 For Feature Updates, this policy specifies the deadline in days before automatically executing a scheduled restart outside of active hours.
 The deadline can be set between 2 and 30 days from the time the restart is scheduled.

 The system will reboot on or after the specified deadline.
-The reboot is prioritized over any configured Active Hours and any existing system and user busy checks.
+The reboot is prioritized over any configured Active Hours and any existing system, and user busy checks.

-Value type is integer.
+Supported value type is integer.
 Default is 7 days.

 Supported values range: 2-30.